Fire Emblem Warriors: Three Hopes: Development and release

+Three Hopes was announced during a Nintendo Direct in January 2022.
+A game demo was made available on June 8, 2022, giving access to the first three chapters of the story and carry over save progress into the main game.
+The game released worldwide on June 24, 2022, and is compatible with Nintendo's successor console Nintendo Switch 2 with improved performance and load times.
+A soundtrack album was released in Japan on March 22, 2023.
+The English dub included one of the last performances by Billy Kametz as supporting character Ferdinand; Kametz died of colon cancer two weeks before the game's release.

 Reception

 Pre-release

 Eurogamer, playing the demo, felt the game was "a significant improvement over the first Fire Emblem Warriors", citing deeper strategy and more polish.
 VG247 and Nintendo Life also praised the demo, calling it "the most fun [they've] had with a Nintendo Musou since the original Hyrule Warriors" and "set to improve everything about its predecessor", respectively.